Financial Control & Record Keeping: Winging It Isn’t a Strategy

 Customer Relationship Management (CRM)

 Keep records through your customer CRM of your returns and exchanges.
 You must account for these with realistic numbers.
 Compare them to benchmarks and see how you are travelling.
 Its easy to get caught up in seeing 30 parcels return per day and think that you are doing bad.
 Put things into perspective and don’t try and fix something that’s not broken.
-There is absolutely room for improvement in every aspect, but you must have correct data to make informed decisions – not a staff member complaining that they’re seeing too many exchanges and returns.
+Track returns, exchanges, and refunds accurately.
+Benchmark them.
+Don’t rely on “gut feel” from staff.
+Data tells the truth.

 Poor Financial Control including lack of records is the number four (out of the top four) reasons why businesses fail.